 - 1957 During the spring of 1957 a massive amount of snow slid off the east wall of the White Cloud Lodge and collapsed the roof and east wall of the dining hall.
 Additional structural support was added when the repairs were made.

 - 1958–72 Most of the camper cabins (8), maintenance building and 2 staff cabins built with campers using the first cabins in 1960

 - 1975 Luther Heights celebrated its 25th Anniversary

-- 1987 Diane Tauscher (Mundhenke) served as the Director.
+- 1987 Diane Tauscher (Mundhenke) serves as Executive Director.